akramalex/DietDive/README.md

 ### Blog

-* Each blog post can be clicked - bringing the user to the blog details page for that post.
+* Each blog post can be clicked, bringing the user to the blog details page for that post.

-* The header section contains the blog title, feature image, author and date the post was created.
+* The header section contains the blog title, featured image, author, and the date the post was created.

-* The blog post is rendered to the page for the user to read.
+* TThe blog post is rendered on the page for the user to read.

-* Below the post is a like button and a comment sections.
-These features are read-only for non-logged in users.
-Logged in users can like or comment on the post.
+* Below the post is a like button and a comment section.
+These features are read-only for non-logged-in users.
+Logged-in users can like or comment on the post.

 * For non-logged-in users, a login button is provided with a link that directs them to the sign-in/sign-up page, allowing them to comment and like posts once they are authenticated.